mortezakowkabi/jcb-persian-documentation/007-Admin-Views.md

 They link fields, define permissions, manage linked data relationships, and allow fine-grained UI control through tabs, conditions, and dynamic scripts.

 **Next Step:**
-Proceed to **Site Views**, where you’ll learn how frontend data display connects with these backend configurations.
+Proceed to **Site Views**, where you'll learn how frontend data display connects with these backend configurations.

 ---